-Home care assistance offers an alternative route.
+Home health care assistance offers an alternative route.
 With this type of care, older adults can receive access to the same level of assistance they'd get at an outside facility.

 The best part?
 They still get to enjoy the comforts of the place they've called home for decades.

-Depending on your specific needs, there is a range of services that fall under the home care umbrella.
+Depending on your specific needs, there is a range of services that fall under the home health care umbrella.
 Let's take a look at these in greater detail.

 Did your loved one recently experience an injury that resulted in a short-term hospital stay?
 If so, that treatment might have addressed their immediate physical needs.
 Yet, continued nursing care is often necessary to prevent the injury from happening again.

 Home health care nurses in St. Louis can analyze and assess each individual's health.
 Then, they'll review areas in their home that can be made safer and more secure with improvements.

 From disease management and wound evaluation to medication education, a skilled nurse can help your loved one transition back home and stay there safely.

 Outpatient rehabilitation centers are designed to help an injured person get back on his or her feet.
 Still, the reality is that it can be a challenge to commute to this facility on a regular basis.